partiql/partiql-beamline/partiql-beamline-book/src/basics/core-concepts.md

 ## Summary

-Understanding these core concepts is crucial for effectively using PartiQL Beamline:
+Understanding these core concepts is crucial for effectively using Beamline:

 1. **Stochastic Processes**: Mathematical foundation for realistic data patterns
-2. **Random Processes**: Implementation of stochastic processes in PartiQL Beamline
+2. **Random Processes**: Implementation of stochastic processes in Beamline
 3. **Arrival Processes**: Control timing of data generation
 4. **Data Generators**: Create realistic values using probability distributions
 5. **Variables**: Enable relationships and reuse in data generation